 Don’t just blindly accept the dealership or financier’s insurance offer

-While your vehicle financier can demand that you take out insurance before they will offer you credit, they cannot force you to join a certain insurance company.
+While your vehicle financier can demand that you take out insurance before they will offer you credit, it cannot force you to join a certain insurance company.
 When buying a car, the dealership might offer insurance as an add-on, but you have a right to shop around for the best rates.
-By comparing insurance quotes from different providers, you may not have to pay for coverage you don’t need, and you could save hundreds of rands a year.
+By comparing insurance quotes from different providers, you may not have to pay for coverage you don’t need, and you could save hundreds of rand a year.

 Don’t trade in your own car

-Many dealerships will happily take in your old car as part of the transaction, however, you may not get as much money as you can out of the trade-in and will still need to pay a significant chunk of cash for your new car.
+Many dealerships will happily take in your old car as part of the transaction, but you may not get as much money as you can out of the trade-in and will still need to pay a significant chunk of cash for your new car.
 You might want to consider not trading your car in at all, and just putting it on the open market.
 You could have a better chance of selling it for a higher price than what a dealer will give you in trade-in value.

 A car is one of the biggest expenses you’ll ever have, and if you’re not careful, the purchase could end up costing you more money than you can afford.
 You can cut down a lot of expenses if you know the tricks of the trade and what to expect.